isc-projects/stork/doc/install.rst

 Stork provides several Grafana templates that can easily be imported.
 Those are available in the ``grafana/`` directory of the
 Stork source codes.
 Currently the available templates are `bind9-resolver.json` and `kea-dhcp4.json`.
 More are expected in the future.
-Grafana integration requires two steps.
+Grafana integration requires three steps.

 1. Prometheus has to be added as a data source.
 This can be done in several ways, including UI interface and editing Grafana configuration files.
-For details, see Grafana documentation about Prometheus integration.
-Here we just briefly point the easiest method.
+For details, see Grafana documentation about Prometheus integration; here we simply indicate the easiest method.
 Using the Grafana UI interface, select Configuration, select Data Sources, click "Add data source", and choose Prometheus, then specify necessary parameters to connect to your Prometheus instance.
 In test environments, the only really necessary parameter is URL, but most production deployments also want authentication.